chhaviarora95/Salary-Prediction-Portfolio/README.md

 The data for this model is fairly simplified as it has very few missing areas.
 The raw data consists of a training dataset with the features - jobType, degree, major, industry, yearsExperience and milesFromMetropolis and their corresponding salaries.
 Twenty percent of this training dataset was split into a test dataset with corresponding salaries.

-There is also a testing dataset that does not have any salary information available and was used as a substitute for real-world data tp use the
+There is also a testing dataset that does not have any salary information available and was used as a substitute for real-world data and used the model to predict it's values/salaries.

-## Rename a file

-You can rename the current file by clicking the file name in the navigation bar or by clicking the **Rename** button in the file explorer.
+## Information Used to Predict Salaries

+-   **Years Experience:**  How many years of experience
+-   **Job Type:**  The position held (CEO, CFO, CTO, Vice President, Manager, Janitor, and senior or junior position)
+-   **College Degree:**  Doctoral, Masters, Bachelors, High School, or None
+-   **College Major:**  Biology, Business, Chemistry, Computer Science, Engineering, Literature, Math, Physics, or None
+-   **Industry:**  Auto, Education, Finance, Health, Oil, Service, or Web
+-   **Miles From Metropolis:**  How many miles away from a major city
 ## Delete a file

 You can delete the current file by clicking the **Remove** button in the file explorer.
 The file will be moved into the **Trash** folder and automatically deleted after 7 days of inactivity.